 Executive Director of Health, Physical Education, and Athletics

 Chris Corey | email@example.com

-Health education is required for all students grades K-12th grade.
-Students in grades K to 6 are taught by the elementary classroom teacher; students in grades 7 to 12 are taught by a certified health education teacher.
-Two semesters of health are required at the secondary level; Students receive a 1/2 credit at middle school and a 1/2 credit in high school (required for graduation).
+Health education is required for all students in grades K-12th grade.
+Students in grades K - 6 are taught by an elementary classroom teacher; students in grades 7 to 12 are taught by a certified health education teacher.
+Two semesters of health are required at the secondary level; students receive a 1/2 credit at middle school and a 1/2 credit in high school (required for graduation).
 Learners increase their health knowledge and learn the skills to develop and maintain lifelong health.
 Students learn and practice self-management, relationship management, communication, decision-making, planning and goal setting, stress management and advocacy skills.
 Health education is a holistic approach that requires the collaboration of home, school, and community, enabling students to make responsible and informed decisions and adopt and maintain healthy behaviors.

 Physical education is a required part of the curriculum for all students at all levels and is taught by certified physical education teachers.
 The mission of the Physical Education Department is to enable all students to sustain regular, lifelong physical activity as a foundation for a healthy, productive and fulfilling life.
 Physical education is fundamental to the development and education of each individual and provides a unique opportunity to develop concepts, skills and attitudes that reinforce personal wellness and the ability to manage one’s life.
 The Physical Education Department complies with all Federal and NY State regulations.

 The District’s Interscholastic Sports Program offers opportunities for students to participate in competitive sports at the modified, freshman, junior varsity and varsity levels.
 Student athletes are provided opportunities for physical exams and must be re-qualified by a nurse or doctor prior to each season.

 The sports program supports academic achievement by emphasizing the following eligibility requirements: